charredgrass/node-backpacktf/README.md

 ##getMarketPrices(key,appID,callback)

+Retrieves Steam Community Market data in a readable format containing all items for a given game.

 * `key` - your backpack.tf API key
 * `appID` - Steam's numeric identifier for the game (i.e. 440 for TF2 and 730 for CS:GO)
 * Callback is called with 2 parameters: an Error object (undefined on success), and an Object containing response data.

+It is strongly reccomended that you save this data to a local JSON file, or at least a local.
+It is not something you want to download each time you need the data (and there is a time limit on the method).